Last updated: September 12th 2019

-Here is the full list of best forex brokers in Singapore regulated by MAS that we have carefully tested and reviewed for you in 2019.
+In this article we provide you with full list of best forex brokers in Singapore fully regulated in credible jurisdictions.
+Many of them we have carefully tested and reviewed for you .

 |IQ OPTION review|

 |5 / 10||$300||-||1000:1||MetaTrader 4||Instaforex review|

 - 2018 Winner – Best Forex Trading Platform in Singapore !!

 - Trade SGD vs all major currencies (USD,EUR,JPY,AUD,NZD)

 - 50% BONUS up to the deposit of $ 500*

 - No slippages / price requotations